 To encourage members’ projects, the Women Writing Women’s Lives Biography Seminar offers a forum in which to discuss approaches, methods, and themes.
 The seminar meets monthly, from October to May, to present work for discussion, share ideas, and hear about the work of outside presenters.
 Membership in the seminar is limited and by application only (select the Members tab to see the current list of members and their projects); the seminar also maintains a members-only listserv.
 Two seminar members have created a webpage of Internet Resources for US and UK Biographers, Barbara McManus for the United States and Sally Mitchell for Britain.

 The Steering Committee of WWWL welcomes applications for membership.
-We hold membership to sixty women who are writing or have published biographies of women or memoirs relating to the lives of women.
+We hold membership to seventy members living in the New York metropolitan area who are writing or have published biographical works about women or memoirs relating to the lives of women.
 WWWL maintains a waiting list when our roster of members is full.
-We consider membership applications from interested women twice a year, in September and May.
-Please email Jill Norgren with your letter of interest.
-This letter will be passed along to members of the Steering Committee.
+We consider membership applications at Steering Committee meetings.
+Qualified prospective members are cordially invited to email Jill Norgren and ask to attend one session as a guest.
+Then, if interested, send Jill an application via email within three months of attending as a guest.
 Please include your name and contact information along with a few informal paragraphs telling us something about yourself, what if anything you have published that is relevant to the subject of this seminar such as biography or memoir, what your current project is, why you want to join WWWL, and also what you believe you would contribute to WWWL.
-Thank you for your interest.